PowerLevel9000/portfolio-project/README.md

 ### Tech Stack <a name="tech-stack">CSS</a>

-> It just simple working with html- css (flex-box)
+> It just simple working with html- css (flex-box grid)

 <!-- Features -->